Science Editor Guo SY Language Editor Elsevier HK

 Reactivation of HBV is a well-recognized complication in patients with chronic HBV infection, who receive cytotoxic chemotherapy or immunotherapy management for cancers[1-16] This complication is especially important in Taiwan, Hong Kong, Singapore and Mainland China, which have high HBV carrier rates of approximately 15-20% in the general population.
 Although the reported frequency of HBV reactivation in hepatitis B surface antigen (HBsAg)-positive non-Hodgkin’s lymphoma (NHL) patients undergoing cancer chemotherapy has ranged widely from 14% to 72%[8-10], our recent prospective study indicated a HBV reactivation rate of around 70% in patients receiving conventional glucocorticoids-containing systemic chemotherapy.
 In the near-term, hepatitis flare-up in patients undergoing chemotherapy may jeopardize scheduled chemotherapy or cause severe hepatic damage and even lethal hepatic failure of the patients.
 However, for survivors of lymphoma who have HBV reactivation during chemotherapy, the long-term hepatic consequences have not been elucidated.

-].
+In this study, we analyzed the long-term hepatic consequence in HBV lymphoma patients with HBV reactivation during chemotherapy by using the database of the TCOG (Taiwan Cooperative Oncology Group)-1495, initiated in 1995 and a prospective multi-center randomized clinical study, to evaluate HBV reactivation in HBsAg (+)-lymphoma patients.
 Most of the patients in this study were followed up for more than 6 years.
 Our results indicated that though there is no difference in overall survival (OS) in the patients with or without HBV reactivation, HBV reactivation during systemic chemotherapy may have long-term adverse effect on the livers of the lymphoma survivors.

 This retrospective study used data collected during the long-term follow-up of patients enrolled in a multi-center randomized clinical study conducted from November 1995 to February 2000, which compared steroid-containing and steroid-free chemotherapy in HBsAg (+)-lymphoma patients (T-1495).
 All 49 patients who participated in that prospective trial were included in this study.
 HBV DNA, hepatitis B e antigen (HBeAg) status, HBV genotype and biochemical data (albumin, globulin, bilirubin in total and direct forms, serum aspartate aminotransaminase, serum alanine aminotransaminase (ALT), and prothrombin time (PT)) were regularly examined before treatment and every 2 wk during chemotherapy.
 All these exams except HBV studies were regularly checked every 2 mo during follow-up.
 Imaging studies (i.e., abdominal ultrasonography and computed tomography) were performed every 3 mo during chemotherapy and annually during the long-term follow-up.

 Briefly, HBV DNA was tested in duplicate using the Chiron bDNA assay (VERSANT HBV DNA assay, Chiron Diagnostics, Emeryville, CA, USA).
 This assay has a sensitivity of 2.5 pg/mL.
 HBV genotypes were determined using PCR-restriction fragment length polymorphism (RFLP) of the surface gene of HBV.
 Six genotypes (A-F) of HBV could be identified by the restriction patterns of DNA fragments.

 Clinical hepatitis flare-up was defined as a threefold or greater increase in serum ALT level that exceeded 100 IU/L. The hepatitis or hepatitis flare-up was attributed to reactivation of chronic hepatitis B, when there was a five-fold or higher elevation of serum HBV DNA compared with the pre-chemotherapy baseline level or re-appearance of HBV DNA or HBeAg in the serum.
 Liver biopsy was electively performed to determine the etiology of hepatitis in this study.
 Only six patients received liver biopsy before or after chemotherapy.
 Three patients who developed HBV reactivation after early 1999 were treated with lamivudine.

 The HBV reactivation pattern was categorized into three groups as transient, protracted and multiple reactivations.
 Transient pattern was characterized by a rapid and transient surge of HBV DNA, which usually resolved in a few weeks.
 Protracted HBV reactivation was defined as a prolonged period of persistently high HBV DNA titer.
 Some patients with protracted HBV reactivation finally achieved resolution after several bouts of clinical hepatitis (protracted/resolved), while others maintained a high-titer of HBV DNA status throughout the entire period of chemotherapy (protracted/ unresolved).
 Multiple HBV reactivations were characterized by repeated HBV increment after apparent resolution of previous episodes.